JimmyOei/chess_game/README.md

-## Chess Engine
+## Chess Game

 This is a personal project.
-I am creating a chess game and a chess engine in C++ with SDL 2.0.
+I am creating a chess game in C++ with SDL 2.0.

+## TODO
+- implement checks and mate
+- start and end interface

+*Ideas*
+- random move opponent

 ## License